AlphaBlue7/SubAlarm/README.md

 To stop the script you can kill the process belonging to the script and the sleep command.
 The targetdomainlist.txt file can be updated during the interval to add new target domains.
-The identified domains can be removed from the telegram notification by removing {{data}} from line 13 of the alert_sub.sh
+The identified domains can be removed from the telegram notification by removing {{data}} from line 13 of the alert_sub.sh The interval at which the script is run can be modified by modifying the number of seconds mentioned in line 22 of the alert_sub.sh

 ## Contact